In this article

 And if you’re having trouble making connections within your community — or even if you are just looking for more like-minded moms — Kripke suggests looking into The Mom Walk Collective.
 It’s a non-profit organization that arranges walks in the United States with the mission of helping moms find their village.

-Don’t fall prey to revenge bedtime procrastination
+4. Reject revenge bedtime procrastination

 At the end of the day, once the kids are in bed, it can be so tempting to soak up every last second of time alone.
 But it’s important that you don’t sacrifice quality sleep under the guise of self-care.
 “Just like our children, having a consistent bedtime routine that is calming and predictable can help moms get to bed earlier,” says Davis.
 “Sleep is so important for [problem solving], decision-making and emotional regulation — all important aspects of parenting!”

-Put the activities that give you joy on your to-do list
+5. Put joy on your to-do list

 “Figure out what makes you happy, then prioritize that,” advises Volle.
 “Put it on your list somewhere.”